lowcoder-org/lowcoder/README.md

 Accelerate the growth of Lowcoder and unleash its potential with your Sponsorship – together, we're shaping the future of Lowcode for everyone!
 [Be a Sponsor](https://github.com/sponsors/lowcoder-org)

-Like ... @CHSchuepfer.
-Thank you very much!
+Like ... @CHSchuepfer & @spacegoats-io.
+Thank you very much!!